arno-di-loreto/apihandyman.io/_posts/2020-01-03-api-toolbox-jq-and-openapi-part-1.md

 # Invoke JQ

 In this first section, we'll learn how to invoke JQ and its basic principles.
+The whole content of this section is also shown in the following Asciinema session.

-<asciinema-player poster="npt:0:34" title="Let's have some fund with JQ"  rows="24" author="Arnaud Lauret" src="/code/api-tools-jq/jq-openapi.cast"></asciinema-player>
+<asciinema-player poster="npt:1:20" title="Invoke JQ" author="Arnaud Lauret" rows="24" width="100" src="/code/api-toolbox-jq-and-openapi/part-1/invoke-jq.cast"></asciinema-player>

 ## Beautify and color JSON